 The County has a long-standing commitment to working with voters with disabilities to increase accessibility in the democratic process.
-In cooperation with the San Mateo County Commission on Disabilities, the Elections Division founded the San Mateo County VAAC in 2015, with members representing agencies and organizations on matters affecting individuals with disabilities across San Mateo County.
+In cooperation with the San Mateo County Commission on Disabilities, the Elections Division founded the VAAC in 2015, with members representing agencies and organizations on matters affecting individuals with disabilities across San Mateo County.

 The Elections Division website, www.smcacre.org, provides resources for voters with disabilities, including details on the options available on the new Ballot Marking Tablets, both at home and at a Vote Center, home ballot delivery, the Accessible Vote by Mail system (AVBM), or transportation to a Vote Center if needed.
-Through site visits and cooperation from various facilities throughout San Mateo County, all voting locations are ADA accessible to voters with disabilities under ADA Title II and in compliance with guidelines set by the California Secretary of State.
+Through site visits, the Elections Division has confirmed that all voting locations are ADA accessible to voters with disabilities under ADA Title II and in compliance with guidelines set by the California Secretary of State.
 The County also provides information on these resources to convalescent hospitals, Lighthouse for the Blind and Visually Impaired, Vista Center for the Blind, Santa Clara Valley Blind Center, Center for Independence of Individuals with Disabilities, San Francisco Independent Living Resource Center and Peninsula Volunteers - Meals on Wheels.